In Need Of a Mediation Attorney?

-At the David W. Martin Law Group, our mediation attorney in Fort Mill & Greenville understands how difficult even the idea of divorce can be in South Carolina.
+At the David W. Martin Law Group, our mediation attorney in Fort Mill, Greenville & Rock Hill understands how difficult even the idea of divorce can be in South Carolina.
 One internet search will reveal that our divorce statutes are very different than most states, and depending on whether your divorce is filed for at-fault or no-fault circumstances, the rules and requirements for filing change again.

-One consistent requirement during South Carolina divorces is that mediation is required in Fort Mill & Greenville, SC, and Greenville County before you can resolve the case on a final basis unless the parties can agree to the terms of their divorce in writing.
+One consistent requirement during South Carolina divorces is that mediation is required in Fort Mill, Greenville & Rock Hill, SC, and Greenville County before you can resolve the case on a final basis unless the parties can agree to the terms of their divorce in writing.

-If you are considering divorce in South Carolina, our Fort Mill & Greenville, SC mediation lawyers will outline your rights and what you are entitled to during an Order of Separate Maintenance and Support agreement for no-fault clients or during the divorce petition for at-fault dissolutions.
+If you are considering divorce in South Carolina, our Fort Mill, SC mediation lawyers will outline your rights and what you are entitled to during an Order of Separate Maintenance and Support agreement for no-fault clients or during the divorce petition for at-fault dissolutions.

 Our family law attorneys in Fort Mill focus on providing real-time solutions for each of our clients, so they can begin building their new lives with confidence.

-Positive Solutions for Mediation Cases in Fort Mill & Greenville, SC
+Positive Solutions for Mediation Cases in Fort Mill, Greenville & Rock Hill, SC

 People often associate divorce with nasty courtroom battles, but the truth is that most couples tend to settle their cases without going through litigation.

-In Fort Mill & Greenville, SC, and many other counties throughout South Carolina, mediation is mandatory.
+In Fort Mill, Greenville & Rock Hill, SC, and many other counties throughout South Carolina, mediation is mandatory.
 That means you and your spouse must at least try to work out your differences before a judge will even consider your case.

 Therefore, you should make the most of this process and embrace the possibility of a less aggressive and hurtful separation and divorce encounter.
 We can show you how the process can work in your favor, so you can begin moving forward with your life.

-At the David W. Martin Law Group, our lawyers in Fort Mill & Greenville, SC can help facilitate peaceful negotiations between you and your spouse, so you can achieve a resolution that works for both of you in a legally binding way, so there is no confusion about the agreement.
+At the David W. Martin Law Group, our lawyers in Fort Mill, Greenville & Rock Hill, SC can help facilitate peaceful negotiations between you and your spouse, so you can achieve a resolution that works for both of you in a legally binding way, so there is no confusion about the agreement.

-Part of the mediation process is negotiating your needs, wants, and requirements to move forward, and our mediation attorneys in Fort Mill & Greenville, South Carolina will leave no detail to chance while outlining the important factors of your divorce.
+Part of the mediation process is negotiating your needs, wants, and requirements to move forward, and our mediation attorneys in Fort Mill, Greenville & Rock Hill, South Carolina will leave no detail to chance while outlining the important factors of your divorce.

-After all, this is your life we are talking about.
+After all, this is the life we are talking about.

-Each aspect of your mediation experienced is as important as you are.
+Each aspect of your mediation experience is as important as you are.

-What Are the Benefits of Divorce Mediation in Fort Mill & Greenville, SC?
+What Are the Benefits of Divorce Mediation in Fort Mill, Greenville & Rock Hill, SC?

-Although divorce mediation is mandatory in most Fort Mill & Greenville, South Carolina counties, spouses are not required to reach an agreement during the process.
+Although divorce mediation is mandatory in most Fort Mill, Greenville & Rock Hill, South Carolina counties, spouses are not required to reach an agreement during the process.
 They are simply required to try.
 This requirement is two-fold: It allows the courts to remain unencumbered by marital decisions that could have been made in private, and it gives you and your soon-to-be ex-spouse the freedom to handle the personal details of your divorce on your own.